Galena-Wagdy-Zareef/Galena-Wagdy-Zareef/README.md

 <a href="https://kaggle.com/galenazareef" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/kaggle.svg" alt="galenazareef" height="30" width="40" /></a>
 </p>
 ---
+## About: pencil:
-pencil: I am a passionate and dedicated Data Scientist with a strong background in bioinformatics and a Master's degree in Data Science and AI from Queen’s University.
+I am a passionate and dedicated Data Scientist with a strong background in bioinformatics and a Master's degree in Data Science and AI from Queen’s University.
 I am skilled in various machine learning techniques, data analysis, and programming languages such as Python and R. My expertise includes genetic association analysis, sentiment analysis, computer vision, and more.
 With a proven track record of academic achievements and hands-on projects, I am eager to contribute my skills to challenging and impactful projects.

 ---